unscene/node-oauth/Readme.md

    `npm install oauth-client`

-The include you must specify is:
+The include you must specify, if using the npm install:

    `require('oauth-client')`

+Otherwise:

+   `require('oauth')`

+#Usage
+OAuth 1.0A has two types of authorization

 # Tests
+I am not sure the total code coverage of the tests at this point.
 Running the tests requires vows.
 See [vows](http://vowsjs.org/) to get started.

 Once installed: